-The essence of agent systems is the ability to form multiagent applications where agents can interact with each other.
+The essence of agent systems is the ability to form multi-agent applications where agents can interact with each other.
 We use the role concept to structure agent so that it can cooperate with other agents as cooperation can occur only among roles.
-A role also provides a link between the formal development using the B method (see Section 3.1) and agent implementation.
+A role also provides a link between the formal development using the B method and agent implementation.
 The B models of roles are used to implement roles.
-The same B model can be used to produce several role implementations as the developer has to resolve non-determinism in a model by making specific implementation decisions.
+The same B model can be used to produce several role implementations as the developer has to resolve nondeterminism in a model by making specific implementation decisions.
 A role model is a set of operations updating variables.
 Some of these operations can be invoked externally while the others are activated only within a role model.
 The difference in the style of operation invocation leads to the important classification of operations into role reactions and role actions.
 Reactions and actions are implemented in different ways, although within the B formalism we do not have to distinguish them.

-3 Group Work in Developing C Programs
+4 Group Work in Developing C Programs

 This section shows how we use the B method in combination with the CAMA system for developing robust and dependable ambient applications.
-To demonstrate this, we pick the ambient campus lecture scenario described in [14].
+To demonstrate this, we pick the ambient campus lecture scenario described in [12].
 We do realise the limitations of formal methods, in particular, in the complexity of conducting this work and in the limitations of the existing tools.
 This is why we have chosen to develop formally only one specific part of the system.
 This part supports the most complex functionality of the application, that is the group work using a shared editor.
 This application allows several students - by using a mobile device such as a PDA or a smartphone - to collaboratively work on a C program, editing it in turn while keeping the consistency of the content.
 After all of them have made their corrections and agreed on the text, this file can be shown to the teacher, pretty printed, or sent to the compiler (which is located on a separate computer).
-To support shared editing, we have chosen an implementation that uses the token ring mechanism.
-This solution seems to be the most appropriate and effective considering the small number of students in each group (typically between four and six students).
+To support shared editing, we have chosen an implementation that